tidyverse/tidyverse.org/content/blog/reprex-1-0-0/index.md

 2. You got to see the actual result without firing up R yourself and executing this code locally.
 Many R veterans will instantly recognize what's going on and be able to provide some useful explanation at this point.

 3. If you do want to execute the code yourself, you can easily copy the entire chunk, paste it into R, and press enter[^2].
-Compare that with the fussy edits you'd have to make with this copy/paste from the R Console (removing prompts and output):
+Compare that with the fussy edits you'd have to make with this copy/paste from the R Console:

     ``` r
     > x <- factor("Hello, ")